dempseydata/PromptsAndGPTs/Feature Writer/feature_template.md

 - **Data to Capture** (user/system actions, metadata)
 - **Metrics to Derive** (adoption, success rate, abandonment)

-✅ Include what’s logged now vs. what needs to be added
-🔸 Ask: *What does success look like in data?*
+✅ Include what’s logged now vs. what needs to be added ✅ Focus on what actions and supporting metadata need to be captured 🔸 Ask: *What does success look like in data?*

 ---